 Step 12.
-Roll the thoroughly mixed Crystal Clay between your palms until it forms a smooth round ball.
+Roll the thoroughly mixed Epoxy Clay between your palms until it forms a smooth round ball.

 Step 15.
-Before removing the Crystal Clay from the mold, use a wet-wipe to smooth the Crystal Clay within the bezel and to clean the sidewalls.
+Before removing the Epoxy Clay from the mold, use a wet-wipe to smooth the Epoxy Clay within the bezel and to clean the sidewalls.

 Step 16.
-Remove the bezel filled with Crystal Clay from the mold and take a look at your impression.
+Remove the bezel filled with Epoxy Clay from the mold and take a look at your impression.
 If you like the impression, great.
-If you do not, remove the Crystal Clay, clean the bezel, roll the clay into a smooth round ball and repeat steps 14-15.
+If you do not, remove the Epoxy Clay, clean the bezel, roll the clay into a smooth round ball and repeat steps 14-15.